What a cringe-worthy moment, you pull out the last wipe and throw yet another plastic packet with a hard plastic dispenser lid in the bin.

 Use or purchase essential oils like Lavender and Lemon, or if you would like to get fancy a blend like Purify.

-Place paper wipes in a sealed silicon container like the one below – you may need to lightly squeeze out excess water.
-To evenly disperse the oils if you are using them, you can also use a spray bottle (recipe below).
+Place paper wipes in a sealed silicon container – you may need to lightly squeeze out excess water.
+To evenly disperse the oils, you can also use a spray bottle (recipe below).

 As with many natural solutions, essential oils are powerful and concentrated chemical compounds so don’t use them without heavily diluting and always proceed with caution.